dcunited001/dcunited001.github.io/_drafts/social-physics.md

     specific or general behavior and you cannot expect to extrapolate
 - this leads into a discussion of schematic complexity

-## Discussion of Schematic Complexity
+- a second critical factor is the lack of multitasking:
+  - particles can only really do one thing & can only think one thing at a time, which bounds how quickly state changes can occur ## Discussion of Schematic Complexity

 - complexity of information crossed with type theory
 - social physics simulations are rooted in particle physics w/ shared